 Indicator 4.d: Number of APIs on SCODP

 In addition to static datasets in csv formats, your city is advised to also start publishing data through web services.
 CDO, with the help of data coordinators, may look into various departments' MIS and other data systems that showcase real-time data and follow SCODP procedures / processes to publish datasets in the form of APIs.

 Score: 0/10

 Indicator 4.e: Spatial Readiness

-Your city is advised to utilize the existing GIS layers to draw insights and include these insights for better urban planning.
-Further, your city is advised to look at more arenas where geospatial data could be utilized.
+Your city is advised to identify various datasets that can be translated into a GIS layer.
 Your city may also utilise the ICCC to visualize the location-based datasets to be able to better understand the data.
-Once the layers are defined, your city may like to ensure the quality of data is maintained and
+GIS layers can be helpful in improved analytics and can also be used in impact assessment of initiatives.

-Score 50 100
+Score 0 100

 Score: 0/30

-Score: 20/20

 Indicator 5.a: Data stories/blogs

-Your city is advised to look to identify more sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
+Your city is advised to identify sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
+Your city is advised to document their experiences and share with fellow cities insights about their data initiatives.
+This will also help them showcase their improvement on a National platform.
 City to also peruse the various data stories available on smartcities.data.gov.in which may be replicable in certain cases.

-Score: 10/30
+Score: 0/30

-Score: 20/20
+Score: 0/20

 Indicator 5.c: Development of applications

-Your city is advised to further develop portals and applications based on the various smart initiatives being undertaken in the city.
-This will help the city not only collect relevant data but analyse it to generate insights for improving service delivery, operations and citizen engagement.
+Your city is advised to develop web portals and applications to aid the data-led activities and enable citizen engagement.
+This will help the city to not only provide a single platform for efficient service delivery, but also collect related data.
+These applications and systems could be used to disseminate information to end users.
+This will also help the city not only collect relevant data but analyse it to generate insights for improving service delivery and operations.

 Indicator 5.b: Data-related use cases

 For effective service delivery, your city is advised to investigate developing use cases based on the data available within the city.
 These use cases may help to solve critical urban problems.
 The city can take help from multiple stakeholders, including alliance partners.
 Your city may clearly specify the identified problem, detail the use case under consideration, identify the datasets that may be used and envision the outcome/ impact that may be generated with the implementation of this use case.
 Your city may also utilize the ICCC facility to analyze the datasets available for already identified urban challenges and develop data-based use cases.

 Indicator 5.d: Alerts & Notifications

-From the various City services targeted towards citizens, your city is advised to analyse other services where timely notifications may be beneficial for the citizens.
+From the various city services targeted towards citizens, your city is advised to analyse the services where timely notifications may be beneficial for the citizens.
 Your city may then consider using various channels such as SMS, Variable Message Displays (VMDs), Public Address Systems (PAS), etc. to disseminate information to public.

+Score: 0/20